Long-Term Disability Insurance

 A serious illness or injury can turn your life upside down for months—or even longer—and it might, also, mean you aren’t able to work.
 If this happens, Long-Term Disability (LTD) insurance may give you the financial support you need so you can focus on getting better.
 Sun Life’s Long-Term Disability insurance, made available through the PEF Membership Benefits Program (PEF MBP), is available to help you return to work and your normal routine as quickly as possible.

-In 2019, less than 1% of American workers missed work because of an occupational illness or injury.
 Most Long-Term disability claims are not due to an accident, nor do they happen at work.
 If the pandemic has taught us anything, it is that you need to plan for the unexpected and the chance you may become disabled.
 Many people are not prepared to manage the challenges that come with income loss due to a disability.
 Without disability insurance, many people must turn to their savings or change their lifestyle, should they experience a loss of income.
 Learn what the most common Long-Term Disability claims are and why you should have Long-Term Disability insurance.

 Long-Term Disability Insurance Features